yeslogic/prince-docs/docs/styling.md

     }
 ```

-However, there is an important difference: an image with `column-span: all` will stay within its parent element, but an image with the page defined as a float reference will escape its parent and align itself with the page area.
+However, there is an important difference: an image with `column-span: all` will stay *within* its parent element, but an image with the page defined as a float reference will *escape* its parent and align itself with the page area, as can easily be seen in [this example](https://www.princexml.com/howcome/2021/guides/float/#escaping-columns).

 ##### Page and Column Float Order